kozraf/Jenkins_with_TF/readme.md

 3. **Shell Script**: A utility to automate the deployment process and provide real-time feedback.
 4. **Sample Jenkins Pipeline**: Illustrates the integration of Jenkins with Terraform and AWS.

+## How to test it quickly?

+Well - try my https://github.com/kozraf/RafK8clstr which is an 3-node K8 cluster deployed using Vagrant and it will allow you to deploy content of this repo using a simple setup.bat file.
+However - if you want to deploy it on your K8 cluster - read further.

 ## Setup and Deployment

 1. **Docker Setup**: